 Numeracy

 Decisions involving numbers, math, and statistics are common, and people rely heavily on their ability to accurately interpret, think about, and act on them.
 Numeracy is defined as the individuals’ capacity to understand and process basic probability and numerical information required to make decisions.
-Research by Peters et al. (2012) demonstrated that numeracy is a predictor of performance in judgment and decision-making tasks.
+Research by Peters et al. (2012) demonstrated that numeracy is a predictor of behavior in judgment and decision-making tasks.

-We embarked on a very close replication of Peters et al. (2006) with two primary goals.
-Our first goal was to conduct independent replications of the associations between numeracy and four decision-making paradigms.
+We embarked on a direct replication of Peters et al. (2006) with two primary goals.
+Our first goal was to conduct an independent replication of the associations between numeracy and four decision-making paradigms.
 Our second goal was to examine an extension regarding the role of confidence (or, subjective numeracy).

 We begin by introducing the literature on numeracy and various decision making biases examined in the chosen article for replication - Peters et al. (2006).
-We provide a brief overview of attribute framing, frequency-percentage effect, affect, and ratio-bias, in relation to numeracy.
-Following that, we highlight the motivation for the current replication study.
-We then introduce the original hypothesis and findings in the target article, and finally hypothesize about an extension on the relationship between confidence, numeracy, and decision-making.
+We provide a brief overview of the decision-making paradigms, in relation to numeracy.
+We then discuss our chosen target article, summarize its hypotheses and findings, and introduce our extension on the relationship between confidence, numeracy, and decision-making.

 Attribute framing and numeracy